As part of our normal business operations we do collect various pieces of data.

 - Article 30: The only Article 30 items we keep are IP address and Log files.
 These reside on AWS/Azure/Orange (depending on your hosting), and may be sent to Sentry.io when there are crashes.

-We have identified and mapped all data we collect and share vendors (such as AWS, Azure, and Orange) so we know what we capture and where it goes.
-All of our vendors have been vetted for security and GDPR compliance and contract amendments and DPAs have been put in place where applicable.
+We have identified and mapped all data we collect and share with vendors (such as AWS, Azure, and Orange).
+We know what we capture and where it goes.
+All of our vendors have been vetted for security and GDPR compliance.
+We have enacted contract amendments and Data Processing Agreements (DPAs) where applicable.